1980s professional wrestling boom: The inaugural WrestleMania

-In 1985, to counter the AWA's Super Sunday, the NWA's Starrcade and WCCW's Star Wars, the WWF created its own flagship show, WrestleMania I, held at Madison Square Garden and broadcast on 135 closed-circuit networks.
+In 1985, to counter the AWA's Super Sunday, the NWA's Starrcade and WCCW's Star Wars, the WWF created its own flagship show, WrestleMania, held at Madison Square Garden and broadcast on 135 closed-circuit networks.
 The future of not just the WWF's national experiment but the whole professional wrestling industry came down to the success or failure of this pay-per-view.
 WrestleMania was an extravaganza marketed as "the Super Bowl of professional wrestling".
-The concept of a wrestling supercard was nothing new in North America; the NWA had been running Starrcade a few years prior to WrestleMania, and even the elder McMahon had marketed large Shea Stadium cards viewable in closed circuit locations.
-However, Wrestlemania I drew the interest of the mainstream media by including celebrities such as Mr. T and Cyndi Lauper to participate in the event.
+The concept of a wrestling supercard was nothing new in North America; the NWA had been running Starrcade a few years prior to WrestleMania, and even the elder McMahon had marketed large Shea Stadium cards viewable in closed-circuit locations.
+However, Wrestlemania drew the interest of the mainstream media by including celebrities such as Lauper and Mr. T to participate in the event.
 MTV's popularity and coverage of the women's wrestling feud generated a great deal of interest in WWF programming at this time.

 The show was a huge success.
 Hogan, who won in the main event, appeared on the cover of Sports Illustrated which, after the swimsuit issue, was the magazine's best seller of 1985.
-Professional wrestling began to become mainstream, thanks, in large part, to the appeal of Hulkamania among children.
+Wrestling began to become mainstream, thanks, in large part, to the appeal of Hulkamania among children.
 Large television networks took wrestling into their weekly programming, including Saturday Night's Main Event, premiering on NBC in May 1985, as well as the syndicated weekly show WWF Championship Wrestling (which was also broadcast internationally).
 While Championship Wrestling was generally taped in Poughkeepsie, New York, Saturday Night's Main Event was taped in front of packed arenas around the country.

 WrestleMania's popularity and ratings appeal made professional wrestling a television mainstay.
-Professional wrestling, now synonymous with the WWF, began to throw more grandiose matches.
+Wrestling, now synonymous with the WWF, began to throw more grandiose matches.
 In November 1985, a second pay-per-view "The Wrestling Classic" took place.
 The concept, a one-night tournament, was a huge success and would become a regular event, titled King of the Ring.